tpimentelms/tpimentelms.github.io/_pages/about.md

   - /about.html
 ---

-Tiago is a Postdoc in ETH Zurich.
-Formerly, he was a PhD student in Computer Science at the University of Cambridge.
-Tiago is mainly interested in information theory and its application to the study of machine learning models and linguistics.
+Tiago Pimentel is a Postdoctoral Researcher at ETH Zürich, working at the intersection of machine learning interpretability and psycholinguistics.
+His long-term goal is to understand how humans and machines process language.
+To this end, he takes an interdisciplinary approach, drawing on information theory and causality to study the mechanisms behind both model behaviour and human cognition.

 For more info